d3/d3-queue/README.md

 }
 ```

-Now if you call [*queue*.abort](#queue_abort), any in-progress tasks will be immediately terminated; in addition, any pending (not-yet-started) tasks not be executed.
-You can also use *queue*.abort without abortable tasks, in which case active tasks will continue running while pending tasks are cancelled.
-The [d3-request](https://github.com/d3/d3-request) implements the abort method on top of XMLHttpRequest.
+When you call [*queue*.abort](#queue_abort), any in-progress tasks will be immediately aborted; in addition, any pending (not-yet-started) tasks not be started.
+Note that you can also use *queue*.abort *without* abortable tasks, in which case pending tasks will be cancelled, though active tasks will continue to run.
+The [d3-request](https://github.com/d3/d3-request) library implements the abort method on top of XMLHttpRequest.
 For example:

 ```js
 var q = queue()